apache/activemq-artemis/docs/user-manual/en/architecture.md

 You can see from the diagram that the JMS API is implemented by a thin facade layer on the client side.

-## Stand-alone Broker
+## Standalone Broker

 The normal stand-alone messaging broker configuration comprises a core messaging broker and a number of protocol managers that provide support for the various protocol mentioned earlier.

-The stand-alone broker configuration uses [Airline](https://github.com/airlift/airline) for bootstrapping the Broker.
+The standalone broker configuration uses [Airline](http://rvesse.github.io/airline/) for bootstrapping the Broker.

 The stand-alone broker architecture is shown in figure 3.3 below: